 Five tips for managing virtual teams

-As the COVID-19 pandemic persists, many MSPs across the country have transitioned to working remotely and will continue to do so for the foreseeable future.
+As health systems acquire more facilities, build new hospitals, or move some tasks to CVOs, more MSPs will be working with colleagues in different locations.
 Managing these virtual teams presents some different challenges and new twists on traditional team building and conflict resolution.
-Here are five tips for managing virtual teams:
+Here are five tools for managing virtual teams:

 - Use technology appropriately.
 Although email is good for relaying information and can be used for conversations, it has its limits.
 If you can’t convey your message in one to two email responses, then you need to pick up the phone.